LiberTEM/LiberTEM/docs/source/install.rst

 * Create a virtual environment in a folder of your choice: :code:`python -m venv libertem-venv`
 * Activate the environment: On Windows cmd.exe :code:`libertem-venv\\Scripts\\activate.bat`
 * Change to the directory with the Python packages.
-* Install these packages without dependencies or using a package index:
+* Install the LiberTEM package and other top-level packages using the package folder instead of the online package index:
-  On Windows cmd.exe :code:`FOR %a in (*.whl) DO python -m pip install --no-index --no-deps %a`
+  :code:`pip install --find-links . --no-index libertem`

 Docker and Singularity
 ----------------------